Ampacity, voltage drop, correction factors, OCPD selection, neutral and EGC sizing to NEC (NFPA 70).

 Specific wet-rated insulation types include MTW, RHW, RHW-2, TW, THW, THW-2, THHW, THWN, THWN-2, XHHW, XHHW-2, XHWN, XHWN-2, or ZW.
 Examples may include underground installations, areas subject to water spray, outdoor exposed locations, swimming pool areas, etc.

 Must use insulation identified explicitly for direct burial.
-Installation examples may include underground service entrance (USE), Direct-buried feeder cables, Landscape lighting cables, etc.
+Installation examples may include underground service entrance (USE), Direct-buried feeder wire, Landscape lighting wire, etc.

 Use insulations and conductors suitable for the specific corrosive environment.
 Installation examples may include chemical plants, food processing facilities, refineries, marine environments, and areas with oil/grease exposure.